tomaskilo/facebook-ads-dashboard/PRODUCT_SETUP_INSTRUCTIONS.md

 -- Enable RLS on products table
 ALTER TABLE products ENABLE ROW LEVEL SECURITY;

--- Create policies for the products table
+-- Create policies for the products table (with IF NOT EXISTS handling) DO $$
+BEGIN
-DROP POLICY IF EXISTS "Allow authenticated users to read products" ON products;
+    -- Drop existing policies if they exist (to handle re-runs) DROP POLICY IF EXISTS "Allow authenticated users to read products" ON products;
     DROP POLICY IF EXISTS "Allow authenticated users to insert products" ON products;
     DROP POLICY IF EXISTS "Allow authenticated users to update products" ON products;
     DROP POLICY IF EXISTS "Allow authenticated users to delete products" ON products;

+    -- Create new policies
-CREATE POLICY "Allow authenticated users to read products" ON products
-    FOR SELECT USING (auth.uid() IS NOT NULL);
+    CREATE POLICY "Allow authenticated users to read products" ON products FOR SELECT USING (auth.uid() IS NOT NULL);

-CREATE POLICY "Allow authenticated users to insert products" ON products
-    FOR INSERT WITH CHECK (auth.uid() IS NOT NULL);
+    CREATE POLICY "Allow authenticated users to insert products" ON products FOR INSERT WITH CHECK (auth.uid() IS NOT NULL);

-CREATE POLICY "Allow authenticated users to update products" ON products
-    FOR UPDATE USING (auth.uid() IS NOT NULL);
+    CREATE POLICY "Allow authenticated users to update products" ON products FOR UPDATE USING (auth.uid() IS NOT NULL);

-CREATE POLICY "Allow authenticated users to delete products" ON products
-    FOR DELETE USING (auth.uid() IS NOT NULL);
+    CREATE POLICY "Allow authenticated users to delete products" ON products FOR DELETE USING (auth.uid() IS NOT NULL);
+EXCEPTION
+    -- Handle case where policies already exist
+    WHEN duplicate_object THEN
+        RAISE NOTICE 'Policies already exist, skipping creation.';
+END $$;

+-- Success message
+SELECT 'Setup completed successfully!' as message;
 ```

 ## How to Use

-1. **Run the SQL setup** in Supabase (above)
+1. **Run the one-time setup SQL** in Supabase (above) - only needed once
 2. **Click "Add Product"** in the sidebar navigation
 3. **Fill in the form**:
    - Product Name: e.g., "Bioma"
    - Product Initials: e.g., "BI" (will be used for table name)
    - Category: Select from dropdown (Ecommerce, Ecom Accelerator, Go Health, WMA, Beyond Wellness)
 4. **Click "Create Product"**
+5. **Copy and run the generated SQL** in Supabase SQL Editor to create the actual table

+## Two-Step Process

+### Step 1: Product Metadata (Automatic)
+✅ **Product Info**: Stored in `products` table
+✅ **Navigation**: Product appears in sidebar immediately
+✅ **SQL Generation**: Clean SQL generated for table creation

+### Step 2: Table Creation (Manual)
+📋 **Copy SQL**: Generated SQL provided in modal
+🗄 **Run in Supabase**: Paste and execute in SQL Editor
+✅ **Table Created**: `{initials}_ads_data` table with full structure

-## What Happens Automatically
+## What the Generated SQL Creates

 ✅ **Database Table**: Creates `{initials}_ads_data` (e.g., `bi_ads_data`)
 ✅ **Same Structure**: Identical to Colonbroom table (`cb_ads_data`)
 ✅ **Indexes**: All performance indexes created
-✅ **Triggers**: Auto-update timestamps
-✅ **Views**: Weekly summary, creative performance, Creative Hub analysis
 ✅ **Security**: Row Level Security policies
-✅ **Navigation**: Product appears in sidebar immediately
+✅ **Permissions**: Full CRUD access for authenticated users

 ## Example: Adding Bioma